 Dodendantz was printed in Lübeck in 1520.
 It consists of 424 lines, two thirds of which are copied more or less verbatim from Des dodes dantz from 1489.
 The text is also influenced by the dance of death in Berlin.

 Compared to Des dodes dantz, the verses are reduced from about 30 lines to only 6.
 This means that the text often seems flighty - with gaps in the logic.
-On the other hand, it's this seeming strictness that has made some researchers wonder whether Dodendantz is older than Des dodes dantz?
+On the other hand, it's this seeming strictness that has made some researchers, Seelmann and Meyer, wonder whether Dodendantz is older than Des dodes dantz?

 Notice, that "u" and "v" has been interchanged at places to make the text more accessible.
 The same thing goes for "i", "y" and "j".
-Proper names (like "God") are written with initial capital and lots of punctuation has been added.
+Proper names (like "God") are capitalized and lots of punctuation has been added.

 Schulte compares the structure of 14 dances of death (13 of which are German).
 The book is sometimes insufferably boring, but the last part of the book is a thorough and sound comparison of the text in Lübeck/Tallinn with Des dodes dantz and Dodendantz.